-The product $a \cdot a$ played no particular role, neither when resulting from a "raising" or from an operation of "steps of".
+The product $a \cdot a$ played no particular role, neither when resulting from a "raising" nor from an operation of "steps of."
 A square, in order to be something special, had to be a geometric square.

 But the geometric square did have a particular status.
-One might certainly "make a and a hold" or "make a together with itself hold"; but one might also "make a confront itself" (šutamhurum, from maḥarum "to accept/receive/approach/welcome").
-The square seen as a geometric configuration was a "confrontation" (mithartum, from the same verb)[12].
-Numerically, its value was identified with the length of the side.
+One might certainly "make a and a hold" or "make a together with itself hold"; but one might also "make a confront itself" (šutamhurum, from mahārum "to accept/receive/approach/welcome").
+The square seen as a geometric configuration was a "confrontation" (mithartum, from the same verb).12 Numerically, its value was identified with the length of the side.
 A Babylonian "confrontation" thus is its side while it has an area; inversely, our square (identified with what is contained and not with the frame) is an area and has a side.
-When the value of a "confrontation" (understood thus as its side) is found, another side which it meets in a corner may be spoken of as its "counterpart" -
+When the value of a "confrontation" (understood thus as its side) is found, another side which it meets in a corner may be spoken of as its "counterpart"-mehrum (similarly from mahārum), used also for instance about the exact copy of a tablet.

-&lt;sup>12 More precisely, the Babylonian word stands for "a situation characterized by the confrontation of equals".
+12More precisely, the Babylonian word stands for "a situation characterized by the confrontation of equals."